-2.3.4 Pilot Administration
+2.3.4 Pilot's Administration.

-The Harbour Master or Deputy shall together with the Secretary of Belfast Lough Pilotage Services Ltd be responsible for: -
+The Harbour Master and/or his Deputy shall together with the Secretary of Belfast Lough Pilotage Services Ltd be responsible for: -

 - (a) Appointing pilots to vessels as per Section 2.3.5; - (b) Administration of the training and examination schedule and/or professional updating for all current pilots.